Brief Biography

 Research is creating new knowledge

 I have completed multiple research projects, including, Adaptive Intrusion Detection and Response Mechanism for Mobile Ad Hoc Applications, remote vital sign monitoring & assistance of patients using BASN, Provision of Security, reliability and QoS in BASN applied to healthcare applications.
 He has proposed various solutions for network layer security attacks by IDS, IPS, QoS and reliability issues of Mobile Ad Hoc and sensors Networks.
 Currently he is focusing on investigating & providing solutions for real community problems through modeling and assistive technology.
 He also working on project on emerging technologies such as Blockchain challenges and applications.
-He has published over 55 peer review papers in international journal and conferences including a patent submission.
-Total Impact Factor of his publications is 33.30.
-He has also presented his research and tutorials in several international conference and seminars including IEEE WCNC, IEEE ICUMT, IEEE INMIC etc. Current Impact Factor of my publications is 33.30 (Research Gate: http://www.researchgate.net/profile/Adnan_Nadeem2).
-My research work has been cited more than 920 times see google scholar: (https://scholar.google.com.pk/citations?user=9fXG_OkAAAAJ&hl=en ).
+He has published over 80 peer review papers in international journal and conferences including a patent submission.
+Total Impact Factor of his publications is 80.15 .
+He has also presented his research and tutorials in several international conference and seminars including IEEE WCNC, IEEE ICUMT, IEEE INMIC etc. My Researchgate Score is higher than 95% of RG members: (https://www.researchgate.net/profile/Adnan-Nadeem-Al-Hassan/stats ).
+My research work has been cited more than 1566 times see google scholar: (https://scholar.google.com.pk/citations?user=9fXG_OkAAAAJ&hl=en ).
 APatent accepted and sealed by the Government of Pakistan, in 2019.

 PhD Supervision